zulvkr/StaticForm/README.md

     npm install
     ```

-    This command will tell node package manager to install all dependecies of this project to *node_modules* directory.
-You can see all dependecies of this project in *package.json*.
+    This command will tell node package manager to install all dependencies of this project to *node_modules* directory.
+You can see all dependencies of this project in *package.json*.

-6. You can start the development server by running in your project directory
+6. Start the development server in your project directory

     ```
     npm run start